iter-tools/iter-tools/API.md

 **when(condition, value)**

 `when` is a helper for use with the es6 spread syntax (the `...` operator).
-When `condition` is truthy its result is `value`.
+When `condition` is truthy its result is `value` (`value()` if `value` is callable).
 When condition is falsy its result is an empty iterable object.
 This is useful to avoid an unnecessarily difficult to read pattern that often causes code formatters (prettier, specifically) to emit an undesireable number of lines:

 ```js
 const always = true;